How to Start a Consulting Business on the Side

 - Increase your outreach with LinkedIn ads.
 If you’re just starting out on your own, you need a little extra help getting your name out there.
 LinkedIn ads are a great way to attract potential clients to your site’s landing page and build your subscriber list.

 - Tell everyone.
 When it comes to building up your small business, a little bit of word of mouth can go a long way.
 LinkedIn outreach isn’t the only way to get your name out there.
 Tell friends, family, old co-workers, and classmates about your new consulting business.
 You never know where your first client will come from.

 Last, But Not Least: Organize Yourself

 If you’re consistent with these guidelines, you should land your first client in no time.
 As your side hustle, you’ll only have a limited amount of time to organize your business as it grows.
 We highly recommend staying on top of your clients from the beginning, so that when your client list starts to grow, you’ll be able to manage your pipeline without any issues.

-It’s not just keeping track of your clients you need to think about (and if you use a CRM, you’ll be able to manage your clients and projects all in one place), but you also need to think about registering your business, learning about your taxes, setting up your office, and taking care of various responsibilities involved with running your own company.
+It’s not just keeping track of your clients you need to think about (and if you use a CRM for consulting firms, you’ll be able to manage your clients and projects all in one place), but you also need to think about registering your business, learning about your taxes, setting up your office, and taking care of various responsibilities involved with running your own company.

 Keep repeating these steps to start building your client list and grow your successful freelance consulting business.